Hillary Clinton — The Movie: Upcoming Film Stars Addison Timlin As Young Hillary

 — TheWrap (@TheWrap) March 13, 2017

-Cotler, however, would not elaborate on how the film interprets Clinton’s Alaska experience, or which aspects of that period in the future Democratic presidential nominee’s life are depicted in When I’m a Moth.
+Cotler, however, would not elaborate on how the film interprets Clinton’s Alaska experience or which aspects of that period in the future Democratic presidential nominee’s life are depicted in When I’m a Moth.

-The film is far from the only upcoming Hollywood production to depict the life of Hillary Clinton, or parts of it, anyway.
-Not one but two planned television miniseries are set to recount the eventful 2016 presidential election campaign which saw Clinton become the first woman ever to become the nominee of a major political party — only to lose under the Electoral College system to a former reality TV star in Donald Trump.
+The film is far from the only upcoming Hollywood production to depict the life of Hillary Clinton — or parts of it, anyway.
+Not one but two planned television miniseries are set to recount the eventful 2016 presidential election campaign, which saw Clinton become the first woman ever to become the nominee of a major political party — only to lose under the Electoral College system to a former reality TV star.

 Another independent film, titled Rodham, is reportedly set to begin production later this year.
 The film focuses on Clinton’s years as a lawyer in the 1970s, but the role of Hillary Rodham has not yet been cast.

-[Featured Image By Luis M. Alvarez/AP Images]
+[Featured Image by Luis M. Alvarez/AP Images]